 STEP 2 - Upload messages

-To be able to select the Queue messages (i.e. Welcome message, Time exceeded message and Size exceeded message) in the Edit Queue page, we need to upload
+To select the Queue messages (i.e. Welcome message, Time exceeded message and Size exceeded message) in the Edit Queue page, we need to save the audio files first:

 Here we select which phones will be available to answer calls that come in via the Call Queue.

-- Advanced settings (optional) - 'Ignore call forwarding': Check 'Ignore call forwarding' - we recommend doing so as this ensures that call forwarding set on a VoIP phone can not be performed.
-Which means that each selected member of a call group is always available to receive a call.
+Advanced settings (optional) - 'Ignore call forwarding': Check 'Ignore call forwarding' - we recommend doing so as this ensures that call forwarding set on a VoIP phone can not be performed.
+This means that each selected member of a call group is always available to receive a call.